rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 ### 4.8.
 Compiling contracts

-To compile the contract run `npx hardhat compile` in your terminal.
+To compile the contract, run `npx hardhat compile` in your terminal.
 The `compile` task is one of the built-in tasks.

 ```
 $ npx hardhat compile